Transesophageal echocardiogram: Disadvantages

 TEE has several disadvantages, although they should be weighed against its significant benefits.
 The patient must follow the ASA NPO guidelines (usually not eat anything for eight hours and not drink anything for two hours prior to the procedure).
 Rather than one sonographer, a TEE needs a team of medical personnel of at least one nurse to monitor/administer sedation and a physician to perform the procedure (a third physician/sonographer can be used to push buttons on the ultrasound machine).
 It takes longer to perform a TEE than a TTE.
 It may be uncomfortable for the patient, who may require general anesthesia at the extreme to perform a TEE safely.
-Due to being an invasive procedure requiring sedation, it is more technically difficult to perform and requires experience to do it well while maintaining safety.
+Due to being an invasive procedure often involving sedation, it is more technically difficult to perform and requires experience to do it well while maintaining safety.

 TEE is limited to available anatomy.
 For example, if the patient has esophageal varices, esophageal stricture, Barrett's esophagus, or other esophageal or stomach problems then this can increase the risk of a TEE significantly.

 Performing an esophagogastroduodenoscopy (EGD) beforehand may be necessary to visualize the anatomy for safety, which exposes the patient to a second procedure.

 The anatomy may result in prohibitive risk.

 With transthoracic echo, numerous measurements are taken to aid in diagnosis and grading of diseases.

 These normal ranges are not as well defined for TEE and so there is less accepted standards (e.g., left atrial enlargement).

 Some risks are associated with the procedure, such as esophageal perforation around 1 in 10,000, and adverse reactions to the medication.

 Specialty medicine professional organizations recommend against using transesophageal echocardiography to detect cardiac sources of embolization after a patient's health care provider has identified a source of embolization and if that person would not change a patient's management as a result of getting more information.
 Such organizations further recommend that doctors and patients should avoid seeking transesophageal echocardiography only for the sake of protocol-driven testing and to agree to the test only if it is right for the individual patient.